Distorted optimal transport: The framework and some preliminaries

 where $\mu$ and $\nu$ are probability measures on $\R$.
 From now on, we will assume $\mathfrak X=\mathfrak Y=\R$.

-In some contexts, such as robust risk aggregation (see Section \ref{sec:RA}), the maximization of $\EE^h[c(X,Y)]$ is relevant, which represents the worst-case risk under unknown dependence structure.
-By Lemma \ref{lem:2}, the maximization problem of $\EE^h[c(X,Y)]$ can be converted to a minimization problem by taking the cost $-c$ and distortion function $\tilde h$.
-Therefore, we can, without loss of generality, only study the minimization problems \eqref{eq:distorted} and \eqref{eq:main}.
+In some contexts, such as robust risk aggregation (see Section \ref{sec:RA}), the maximization of $\EE[c(X,Y)]$ is relevant, which represents the worst-case risk under unknown dependence structure.
+The maximization problem of $\EE[c(X,Y)]$ can be converted to a minimization problem by taking the cost $-c$ and a different non-linear expectation (see Lemma \ref{lem:2} below for the explicit case of $\EE^h$).
+Therefore, we can, without loss of generality, only study the minimization problems \eqref{eq:R1-nonlinear}-\eqref{eq:main}.